jambuur/APEDSK99/README.md

 ### *BASIC support*

-The DSR includes some 15 additional BASIC CALL's but there is really only one to remember: **CALL AHLP**:
+The DSR includes some 15 additional BASIC CALL's but there is really only one to remember, **CALL AHLP**:
 <p align="center">
   <img width="576" src=img/AHLPv2.jpg>
 </p>